Hyperfoil/qDup/README.md

 `signal`, and `repeat-until` commands help coordinate between `Scripts`

 ## Scripts
-A `Script` is tree of commands that run one at a time.
+A `Script` a is tree of commands that run one at a time.
 Each command accepts a `String` input from the previous sibling (or parent if no sibling is available) as well as the current `Context`.
 Commands pass execution to their children commands by default (depth first execution) but they can